-The KICs are required to take the principles into account when selecting the 2022 portfolio and reflect them in the BP, whenever relevant.
-Considering that some KAVAs in the 2021 portfolio continue and were selected in the past, the 30 % co-funding level for the innovation pillar will be verified in the Business Plans as average for the pillar as of 2022.
+The KICs are required to take the principles into account when selecting their portfolio and reflect them in the BP, whenever relevant.

 Please also refer to Article 7.4.1 of the Partnership Agreement concerning research and innovation activities.

+19 Such KIC partners may be located in both EIT RIS and non-RIS countries.